sevagh/freemusicdemixer.com/docs/_posts/2023-09-23-Beginners-guide-to-free-stems.md

 ## Reporting bugs

-If any of the above steps don't work or result in strange outputs, I invite you to open a bug report on the project's [GitHub Issues](https://github.com/sevagh/free-music-demixer/issues) or e-mail me directly (sevagh+freemdx at protonmail dot com).
+If any of the above steps don't work or result in strange outputs, I invite you to open a bug report on the project's [GitHub Issues](https://github.com/sevagh/free-music-demixer/issues) or e-mail me directly (contact at freemusicdemixer dot com).